charliecutler2/cc.patron.repo/README.md

 Assessing whether awarding behaviour is affected by whether a consultant was contracted in the leadup to the procurement proper.

 Theoretically: consultants tend to favour (either explicitly/maliciously or implicitly) proposing a course of action that results in them being awarded a contract

-Data needed: should all be in the procurement dataset, but will need to clean it
+### Data needed: should all be in the procurement dataset, but will need to clean it

-- type of contract (then would create a new binary column for whether it was a consulting contract.
+- type of contract
+    - (then would create a new binary column for whether it was a consulting contract).
+    - Then, assess somehow whether
+- Company (will need to do the cleaning) - there could be a problem with different names for the consulting branch of a company versus the services/product branch of a company
+    - Maybe we check for overlap instead of exact match?

-Dependent variables: binary, whether a contract awarded to the same company after a consulting contract was awarded.
-AND/OR value of contracts awarded after consulting.
+- Dependent variables: binary, whether a contract awarded to the consulting company after a consulting contract was awarded.
+AND/OR _value_ of contracts awarded after consulting.